lidofinance/lido-improvement-proposals/LIPS/lip-29.md

 ![invalid-keys](./assets/lip-29/invalid-keys.png)

 Due to the [optimistic vetting approach](https://hackmd.io/gGRgZ0yeTnm-9SSFuHrXwg#Deposit-data-validation-and-invalidation-aka-vetting-and-unvetting), invalid keys might be present in the queue.
 [DSM](https://docs.lido.fi/contracts/deposit-security-module) is responsible for detecting and reporting invalid keys through `StakingRouter`.
 If invalid keys are detected, a call to `decreaseOperatorVettedKeys` is expected from `StakingRouter` to `CSModule.sol`.

+Node Operators should [delete](#Delete-deposit-data) the invalid keys to resolve the situation.
+If the invalid keys are still present after deletion, the process repeats.

 #### Rewards distribution